lucky-blessed/AirBnB_clone_v3/README.md

 # This is a fork repository
-* New contribution made by Grace and Lucky at ALX SE.
+* New contribution made by Grace Obodo and Lucky Nkwor at ALX SE.
 * This section will be updated from time to time as contributions are being made on the project.

 # Updates